FalakR/stat130chat130-wiki/01-Data-Summarization.md

 1. Material covered in future weeks
 2. Anything not substantively addressed above...
-3. ...such as how to handle missing values using more advanced methods than just "ignoring" or "removing" them
+3. ...such as how to handle missing values using more advanced techniques that don't just "ignore" or "remove" them
 4. ...further "data wrangling topics" such as "joining" and "merging"; "pivoting", "wide to long", and "tidy" data formats; etc.

 # TUT/HW Topics

 ## import

+> **TUT/HW Topics**
+>
 > 1. importing libraries... like [`pandas`](01-Data-Summarization#import)

 ```python